Showrin/nextjs-tailwind-storybook-with-ci-cd/README.md

 ## Change Unit Test Config

 Basically, we can modify jest unit testing setup using `jest.config.js` and `jest.setup.js` file.
 To learn more about it, you can go through [**Jest and React Testing Library in NextJS**](https://nextjs.org/docs/testing#jest-and-react-testing-library).

+## Change Eslint Config

+We can use `.eslintrc.json` file in order to add or remove any eslint rule.
+For more details, you can read [**ESLint Configuration Files Doc**](https://eslint.org/docs/latest/use/configure/configuration-files).